nelsongillo/spicetify-copy/README.md

 # Spicetify Copy

-Spicetify Extension which allows you to copy playlists directly in Spotify
+Spicetify extension which allows you to copy playlists directly in Spotify

 ## Preview
 Copy a single playlist: